paudan/nltk-frog/README.rst

     phrase = 'Volkswagen Polo 00-PXX-5 (4NG)'
     tagger.tag(phrase)

-The output is a list of (token, tag):
+Note that, besides passing lists of tokens as defined by NLTK interface class, one can also pass full text strings, without any tokenization performed previously (as shown in the example above).
+The output is a list of (token, tag), which is more similar to NLTK contract:

 ::